nanuly/Socialize/readme.md

-# Laravel Socialite
+# Nanuly Socialize

 ## Introduction

-Laravel Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
+Nanuly Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
 It handles almost all of the boilerplate social authentication code you are dreading writing.

 ## Official Documentation